 The following list represents verbs and object types defined within MobSocNet to be used in activities and/or reactions.
 These concepts are serialized over Atom and Json according to [AS-ATOM] and [AS-JSON] respectively.

-In particular, when serializing object types and verbs over [AS-ATOM] as absolute IRI the following base IRI SHALL be used: http://openmobilealliance.org/mobsocnet/schema/1.0/.
+In particular, when serializing object types and verbs as absolute IRI the following base IRI SHALL be used: “http://openmobilealliance.org/mobsocnet/schema/1.0/”.

 Abuse object type